awsdocs/amazon-ec2-user-guide/doc_source/ebs-restoring-volume.md

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. From the navigation bar, select the region that your snapshot is located in\.
+1. From the navigation bar, select the Region that your snapshot is located in\.

-   To restore the snapshot to a volume in a different region, you can copy your snapshot to the new region and then restore it to a volume in that region\.
+   To restore the snapshot to a volume in a different region, you can copy your snapshot to the new Region and then restore it to a volume in that Region\.
 For more information, see [Copying an Amazon EBS Snapshot](ebs-copy-snapshot.md)\.

 1. In the navigation pane, choose **ELASTIC BLOCK STORE**, **Volumes**\.